hmnaik/smartbarn-mocap/README.md

 The script provides and example on how to use the stream and extract data.
 The advantage is that the computer does not need to have vicon datastream wrapper installed.
 Note: The computer has to be connected to the live system via VPN i.e. both computers must be on the same network follow documentation on VICON Datastream SDK for latest information
+Input file: Path to \\ViconDataStreamSDK_CPPTest, usually stored in program files depending on x64 or x32 installation.
+Input : IP information of the computer with live VICON connection.

 12. viconDataStreamReader:
 Example code: Closed loop applications [ Requires active connection with VICON over network or their simulator ] The file is supposed to read the information coming from the vicon software through their customized datastream SDK.
 According to the website the it is supported for windows OS.
 The vicon package must be installed.
 Follow documentation on VICON Datastream SDK for latest information
+Input : IP information of the computer with live VICON connection.

 Overview of the coded :
 The code has following modules: